 Traditional Chain of Events

-Mack Brown tosses the game ball to a member of the UT NROTC Thursday before the actual Red River Rivalry Game.
-We then run around the stadium and head out for the long journey to Dallas.
+The Longhorn Head Football Coach gives the game ball to the Midshipman Battalion's Commanding Officer Wednesday before the actual Red River Rivalry Game during the Torchlight Ceremony.
+We then head out to continue the long journey to Dallas.

-Friday morning, to refuel, we stop in Waxahachie and eat breakfast at a nearby restaurant.
-Once we get to The Cotton Bowl Stadium, we meet with Oklahoma's NROTC and run into the fair grounds yelling cadences to build more rivalry between the two NROTC's.
+The run continues to Dallas on Thursday and the battalion arrives on Friday morning at The Cotton Bowl Stadium.
+We meet with Oklahoma's NROTC and run into the fair grounds yelling cadences to build more rivalry between the two NROTC's.

-Friday afternoon, the UT NROTC and the OK NROTC play a friendly flag football game, which UT has won the past five years and will win again this year!
+Friday afternoon, the UT NROTC and the OU NROTC play a friendly flag football game, with the hopes of a UT victory on both Friday and Saturday!
+Hook 'em!